What Is SAT Verbal? How to Raise Your Reading Score

 SAT Verbal was the traditional term for the SAT Reading section.
 Before 2005, the SAT had only two sections: Verbal and Math.
 The sections were each scored on a scale of 200-800, and your composite SAT score ranged from 400-1600.
 Then, from 2005-2015, the SAT had three sections: Critical Reading, Math, and Writing.
 The Critical Reading Section was nearly the same as the pre-2005 SAT Verbal section, but analogy questions were eliminated.

-Since 2016, the College Board has reverted to the old two-section system with scaled composite scores ranging from 400-1600.
-However, the two sections aren't Math and Verbal, but Math and Evidence-Based Reading and Writing.
+In 2016, the College Board reverted to the old two-section system with scaled composite scores ranging from 400-1600.
+However, the two sections weren’t Math and Verbal, but Math and Evidence-Based Reading and Writing.

-What Verbal SAT Skills Are Tested on the New SAT?
+What Verbal SAT Skills Are Tested on the Digital SAT?

-As I said before, the only part of the SAT verbal remaining in the Evidence-Based Reading and Writing section is passage-based reading questions.
-The new SAT’s passage-based reading questions ask you questions related to five passages:
+As I said before, the only part of the SAT verbal remaining in the Reading and Writing section is passage-based reading questions.
+The digital SAT’s passage-based reading questions ask you questions related to the following subject areas:

-After reading each passage, you’ll be asked questions.
+After reading each passage, you’ll be asked a single question.
 The types of questions that you’ll be asked fall into eight categories (each utilizing a slightly different skill).
 The first six skills were required for the Critical Reading section on the old SAT.
 Skills 7 and 8 are new.

-#1: Identify the Meaning of Vocabulary in Context
+#1: Identify the Meaning of Words and Phrases in Context

 Sample Question